All Episodes

 Thank you.

-I just figure it out.
+I just want to figure it out.

-Yeah, I mean, look, there are very strong feelings on abortion.
+I mean, look, there are very strong feelings on abortion.

-Well, the converse of that, and I thought it would mitigate the issue more than it did based on exit polls, is that Democrats almost unanimously support the idea of late-term abortion, even up to the moment of birth, which is insanity, it's called infanticide to me.
+Well, the converse of that, and I thought it would mitigate the issue more than it did based on exit polls, is that Democrats almost unanimously support the idea of late-term abortion, even up to the moment of birth, which is insanity.

-Uh all right, let's get back to our phones.
+All right, let's get back to our phones.

-Uh, let's say hi to Steve in Arizona.
+Let's say hi to Steve in Arizona.

 I wanted to echo Jim Jordan's comments yesterday that a win is a win.

-To use a uh football analogy, we could have the best players, we could have the best strategy.
+To use a football analogy, we could have the best players.

-We take the field, and things not go according to plan.
+We take the field and things not go according to plan.

-And any championship team knows that uh you got to make game time adjustments, and like you shared just a little bit ago, you might need to win ugly.
+And like you shared just a little bit ago, you might need to win ugly.

 We're dealing with an unscrupulous media and a Democratic Party.

-Uh anyone that listens to this program regularly knows that I was saying just the opposite.
+Anyone that listens to this program regularly knows that I was saying just the opposite.

 I was telling people this was going to be notoriously close.

-Because number one, I'm looking historically at the states that were in play on top of poll numbers, uh, on top of just gut instinct anecdotally now, doing this since 1987.
+Because number one, I'm looking historically at the states that were in play on top of poll numbers, on top of just gut instinct anecdotally now, doing this since 1987.

-I never take elections for granted because I've seen this happen before, over exuberance, it tends to lead to apathy, and I don't I I don't want to create false hope in people or be polyannish about an election.
+And I don't want to create false hope in people or be pollyannish about an election.

 And I felt I was being very realistic.